-For example, in a police station, the police want to interrogate the prisoner some questions, but the prisoner would not want to say anything.
+For example, the police want to ask some questions in a police station, but the prisoner would not want to say anything.
 So, two police officers plan to play a game, and one acts like a rude, devilish person so that he can ask the question fiercely.
 On the other hand, another police officer interrogates the prisoner politely.
 After comparing the two policemen, the prisoner decisively told the information and admitted his fault to the gentle policeman.

-For example, A customer goes to a mask shop where the shop owner and his manager sell products at the shop.
+For example, A customer goes to a mask shop where the shop owner and his manager sell products.
 The customer wants to buy a mask; therefore, he was negotiating with them.
 The shop owner is persuading the customer, saying that the facemask will protect you and your family from Coronavirus.
 It would be best if you bought it without focusing on only RM 5 per piece.
 On the other hand, the manager says to the customer that you have to pay RM 5 if you want to buy or not sell it for less than RM5.
-The manager also intimidates the customer, saying that you can go now if you do not wish to pay RM 5.
+The manager also intimidates the customer, saying that you can go now without paying RM 5.
 However, the owner is still trying to persuade the customer to buy the mask for RM5.
 The owner is dealing in a friendly manner, whereas the manager is threatening the customer.
 However, both (owner & manager) want to sell the product.
 This kind of negotiation is called a good cop/bad cop negotiation.

 The negotiator applies a lowball/highball tactic to get the attention of the other party.
 They know that they will not be able to achieve it but offering.
 Actually, the lowball/highball tactic begins with an extremely low or high opening offer to the opposite party.
 The extreme proposal will stimulate the other party to re-evaluate their opening offer and move closer to or beyond their resistance point.

-For example, when my girlfriend (ELA) stopped talking to me because another girl likes my photos uploaded on Facebook.
+For example, my girlfriend (ELA) stopped talking to me because another girl likes my photos uploaded on Facebook.
 ELA is jealous of girls who like and comment on my Facebook photos.
 I offered him not to use Facebook anymore to continue our communication.
 She also knows that It is quite impossible to stop using Facebook.
 However, this tactic stimulates her to talk to me for bargaining.
-We argue for an hour to finally agree that I would block the girl to not follow me on Facebook.
-Finally, I managed to think to her that blocking is so much better when it is a bad idea to stop using Facebook due to the girl.
+We argue for an hour to finally agree that I would block the girl from following me on Facebook.
+Finally, I managed to think that blocking is so much better when it is a bad idea to stop using Facebook due to the girl.

 This tactic is usually applied to the gambling situation.
 When I play mahjong with my family members, I maintain my poker face even though the mahjong I drew is good, and I win the game.
 But, I stay calm to distract my opponents’ attention, not to sense my happiness.
 After that, I pretend that I want mahjong A, but my target is mahjong J. Then, I successfully won the game by misleading the other family members to discover my true intention.